bluefireteam/mini_sprite/README.md

 Keep in mind that this is not "written in stone" so it can be changed as new ideas and feedback comes into play.

-Also, this roadmap does not consider bugfixes of any sort, as this is implicity on the planning, bug should be fixed as they are discovered (considering their tradeoff between impact and complexcity)
+Also, this roadmap does not consider bugfixes of any sort, as this is implicitly in the planning, bug should be fixed as they are discovered (considering their tradeoff between impact and complexity)

 ### Priorities

- - [ ] Tool stabilization and increase of code coverage: Mini Sprite had a rough couple of week before its release, some features was rushed in order to get done in time for the Midyear Flame Game Jam so some tests were omitted and some features could have been re thinked.
+ - [ ] Tool stabilization and increase of code coverage: Mini Sprite had a rough couple of weeks before its release, some features was rushed in order to get done in time for the Midyear Flame Game Jam so some tests were omitted and some features could be re-organized.
 This is an important first step before we start to grown the tool.
  - [ ] Improve Map editor perfomance.
 One of the feedbacks received during the Game Jam, the map editor crashes the app if you try to create a big map (50x20 tiles).